kisoqual/puts/README.md

 ```

 # updates
-more thing will be later
+more things will be later